ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 radians) at the source and target buses, respectively.
 One bus in the system is designated as the reference bus, with its phase angle fixed to zero.

-If investment costs are provided, the model decides whether to invest in new transmission lines or additional copies of existing lines.
-Investment decisions for lines are represented by integer variables indicating the number of line copies built by a given time period.
-Once invested, lines remain permanently available.
-The flow on a line is determined by the phase angle difference between its endpoints and the line's susceptance, multiplied by the number of invested copies.
-Flow limits are also scaled by the number of invested copies.
-Investment costs are incurred at the time of investment and scaled by an investment cost weight.
+For lines having a positive investment cost, the line is only present in the network if an investment is made to build it, represented by an integer variable indicating the number of parallel circuits constructed along a corridor by a given time period.
+Once built, lines/circuits remain permanently available.
+The flow on a line depends on the phase angle difference between its endpoints, the line's susceptance, and the number of invested circuits.
+Thermal limits are scaled proportionally with the number of circuits.
+Investment costs are incurred at the time of investment and scaled by a cost weight.
+Multiple circuits may be added over time (e.g., one at time 1, another at time 2), but the total number of circuits cannot decrease.

 !!! warning